nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Colloidal:** Pertaining to or characteristic of colloids, relevant to the dispersed nature of nanodroplets.

-### Expanded Definition and Usage\nNanodroplets are integral to advancing fields such as nanomedicine and nanotechnology due to their ability to interact at the molecular level, offering precise control over the timing and location of drug release.
+### Expanded Definition and Usage:
+Nanodroplets are integral to advancing fields such as nanomedicine and nanotechnology due to their ability to interact at the molecular level, offering precise control over the timing and location of drug release.
 In drug delivery, nanodroplets can bypass biological barriers more efficiently than larger delivery systems, enhancing the therapeutic effect and reducing side effects by targeting specific sites in the body.
 Additionally, in diagnostic imaging, their use in generating microbubbles can significantly improve the resolution and detail of ultrasound images, aiding in better disease diagnosis and monitoring.